nandosobral03/autopr/README.md

 ## Installation

 1. Download a release binary from the [releases page](https://github.com/fernandosobral/ghpr-script/releases).
-2. Create or obtain a `config.toml` file and place it in the same directory as the binary.
+2. Create or obtain a `config.toml` file and place it in the **same directory as the binary**.
 For details on configuring this file, refer to the [Config](#config) section.
 3. Navigate to a git repository and execute the binary.

 **Note:** Ensure you have [GitHub CLI](https://cli.github.com/) installed and authenticated, as it is required to create pull requests.

 ## Config

-The `config.toml` file should be located in the same directory as the binary.
+The `config.toml` file should be located in the **same directory as the binary**.
 Below is an example configuration:

 ```toml
 draft = false # For this to work draft pr must be enabled on the repo